DamienIrving/climate-analysis/downloads/README_Merra_processing.txt

 ncatted -O -a units,psl,c,c,Pa        # Adding a units attribute (for psl in this case) ncatted -O -a comments,psl,d,,        # Removing pointless attributes (comments in psl in this case)

+cdo timmean -seldate,1981-01-01,2010-12-31               # For calculating the climatology /home/dbirving/data_processing/calc_monthly_anomaly.py   # For calculating the anomaly cdo merge                                                # For merging files with different variables into one file

+cdo divc,1000000                                         # For converting the sf units to something more manageable. ncatted -O -a units,sf,m,c,"1.e+6 m2 s-1"

 # Variables #